 - A robot must protect its own existence as long as such protection does not conflict with the First or Second Laws.

 Servotron, a band of killer robots intent on the destruction of humanity, decided to flip Mr. Asimov the bird (a shiny, metallic bird, one might assume) and imagine a world where such a contract could be shredded along with the remnants of the tiresome human race.
 They’re not nice.

 “I don’t know if you’ve ever seen an actual picture or read Isaac Asimov’s biography, but he has massive amounts of hair growing out of his ears.
 It is a very unattractive sight and that was the reason why we had to kill him.”

 Not only was Isaac Asimov prolific in writing science fiction when he was alive, but he’s been successful in appearing on this list of top ten songs about robots twice — not bad for a fellow who’s been lain to perpetual rest since 1992.
-Appropriately enough, Ben Weasel may just be the Isaac Asimov of punk rock with 19+ albums released as a solo act and with various bands (most notably Screeching Weasel).
+Appropriately enough, Ben Weasel may just be the Isaac Asimov of punk rock with 19+ albums released with various bands (most notably Screeching Weasel) and as a solo act.
 Is he American?
 Is he a Gilligan?
 No, he’s not human, according to this song — named after an Isaac Asimov collection of robot stories from the ’50s.

 “I am a robot.
 I never have a doubt… I live inside a circle and I can’t get out…”

 These blokes from Sunderland betray sentiments far more human than robot, and they may awaken the same feelings in you if you’re ever in doubt of your own allegiances.
 If all goes well, this band may have a lifespan of “nigh on hundred years.”